top of page

 Licensed Veterinary Technician (LVT)

-October 2008
+Since October 2008

 Passed state and national board exams to become an LVT after obtaining an Associate Degree in Applied Science Degree in the program of Veterinary Technology.